HARSHITHA-G-M/Ansible-Cluster-Setup-in-Kubernetes/README.md

-# ☸️ Project 1 – Phase 2: Ansible Cluster Setup in Kubernetes (Manual Pods Setup)
+# ☸️ Project 2: Ansible Cluster Setup in Kubernetes (Manual Pods Setup)

 > 🔧 A hands-on DevOps project to manually set up an Ansible Cluster inside Kubernetes pods — without using any pre-built images or Helm charts.